Banging Toolbox

 Use a 2 ⅛ inch hole saw with a fine blade made for drilling steel, aluminum, or stainless steel as you need.

-Check you have a durable enough hole saw attachment for the metal as to not blunten a blade made only for wood.
+Check you have a durable enough hole saw attachment for the metal so as to not blunt a blade made only for cutting wood.

-First, cut through the metal cladding layer, and then through the foam core, and then through the far side of the door’s cladding but drill from the other side to avoid tear-out.
+First, cut through the metal cladding layer, then through the foam core, and lastly through the far side of the door’s cladding but drill from the other side to avoid tear-out.

 For the latch, cut with a ⅞ inch or appropriately sized diameter hole saw or metal drill bit.